 - Fees are our commission costs.
 Add up the costs shown in the trading platform for the day.
 If you don’t pay commissions, don’t include this.

 - Net Profit.
-This $ amount is from our trading platform but is also Gross Profit $ – Fees.
+This $ amount is from our trading platform.
+It is Gross Profit $ – Fees.

 - Actual R is our R profit when including commissions.
 Calculated as Net Profit / R

 - Amount Traded is the dollar value of currency traded during the day.
 If you took 1 trade of 100,000 (one standard lot) remember to double it, because you bought and sold it.
 Total traded is 200,000 in this case.
+If you bought $25K worth of shares and then should them, that’s $50K total.
 This number is to tell your friends and freak out your mom.

 - Ending Balance is the actual balance in your account at the end of the trading day.
 It should be Starting Balance + Net Profit

 - Time Traded is how many hours were spent trading.
-I typically limit my forex day trading to 1.5 hours to 2 hours, for example.
+I typically limit my forex day trading to 2 hours, for example.
+With my stock day trading method, I only trade 30 minutes.
 This is averaged at the bottom so you how many hours you traded each day, on average, throughout the month.
+This also be useful by assessing your “hourly wage”….just divide net profit for the month by hours worked.

-- Average Leverage is to track how excessively leverage is being used.
-It is calculated as [(Amt Traded /2) / # of roundtrip trades] / Starting Balance
+- Average Leverage is to track how leverage is being used.
+It is calculated as [(Amt Traded /2) / # of roundtrip trades] / Starting Balance.

 - There are Totals along the bottom.
 Some are sums and others are averages, where applicable.
 Some values need to be put in manually.

-I added in sample data on each page of the excel file to give a sense of the metrics.
+I added trade examples on each page of the Excel file to give a sense of the metrics.

 This spreadsheet is tracking quite a bit.
 Some items seem redundant.
 Profit R and Profit % are similar but use different language…